4d61726b/VirtualKD-Redux/VirtualKD-Redux/Docs/Tutorial.md

 4. Select "Disable Driver Signature Enforcement" and boot the OS.

 :bulb: You can use virtual machine snapshots to avoid having to perform these steps every time.
-Once the final step is completed and the OS has successfully booted, make a snapshot that can later be restored.
+Once the final step is completed and the OS has successfully booted, make a snapshot that can later be restored. **It is important to note that if a newer version of VirtualKD-Redux is installed on the host, then the guest VM must also be updated and vice versa.
+It is strongly recommended to make a new snapshot after upgrading and rebooting the guest VM.**

 ## Host